 As a registered taxpayer, you need to declare your capital gains and losses in your return of income covering the relevant year of assessment.
 As such, it is important to keep all the records necessary to determine a capital gain or loss between the time you acquired the asset and disposed of it.
 Keep this documentation in a safe place as many years can go by before you decide to sell.

 When submitting your annual income tax return, any gains or losses based on a transaction during that period must be declared and submitted.
 “This is where the confusion can occur and it is up to the taxpayer to prove that certain sums were capital and not revenue.
 For instance, if a property was intentionally purchased with the idea of generating a profit, it would be considered as revenue.
 But if the intention was as a financial investment, this would be capital,” explains Hutchison.

 Understanding the basic difference between capital and revenue gain will set you in good stead as it will help you keep your tax liability to a minimum.
 There are deductions that can be made against the capital gain, whether on a second property or primary residence.
 Improvements to the property can increase its base cost, resulting in a reduction in the capital gain made.

 “Improvements to a property such as the installation of a security system, additions and alterations such as a new kitchen, the building of an extra bedroom or a cottage on the property all increase the base cost.
 As a result, the gain is less and, depending on your tax rate and circumstances, this can decrease the CGT payable,” says Hutchison.

 While it is important to understand the basic difference between capital and revenue gain, it is always advisable to consult with a professional to ensure regulatory compliance and accurate calculations.
-CGT is part and parcel of taxable income, however there are allowances which permit taxpayers to maximise their investment benefits.
+CGT is part and parcel of taxable income, however, there are allowances that permit taxpayers to maximize their investment benefits.